nodeshift/nodeshift/README.md

                                                                         [default: "latest"]
             --quiet                  supress INFO and TRACE lines from output logs [boolean]
+            --deploy.port        flag to update the default ports on the resource files.
+                       Defaults to 8080                          [default: 8080]
             --build.recreate         flag to recreate a buildConfig or Imagestream [choices: "buildConfig", "imageStream", false, true] [default: false] --build.forcePull        flag to make your BuildConfig always pull a new image